 The industry regulators - the Care Quality Commission in England & Wales, and the Care Inspectorate in Scotland, publish the only independent reporting on standards available, for private rehab clinics.

-Step 5 - Arrange Admission
+Step 5 - Choose A Clinic

-At this point, you've got enough info to decide on one of the clinics you've seen.
+It's now time to decide on one of the clinics you've looked at.

 Take the opportunity at this point to arrange payment via insurance policy, if applicable.

-Step 6 - Financing Treatment
+Step 6 - Deposits & Paying For Treatment

 Be sure to get a written confirmation of receipt for your deposit, and confirm with the provider any admin fees due, in the event of admission delays, or even cancellation, due to unforeseen circumstances.